katlilly/nktd/README.md

 - ‘subtraction’ - Provides a subtraction question
 - ‘times tables’ - Launches times tables practice
 - ‘powers of two’ - Launches the powers of two quiz
-- when in powers of 2 quiz, say 1, 2, 3 or 4 to select from multiple choice answers.
+- when in powers of 2 quiz, say 'blue', 'green', 'pink' or 'red' to select from multiple choice answers.
 - ‘number’ - Starts Number Input mode – see below
 - ‘exit’ - unsupported